Leave No Trace or Trash: Tips for Zero Waste Camping Trips

 If you have an essential oil diffuser, you can use Black Chicken Remedies’ Repel (AU) essential oil blend to deter mosquitoes and bugs.

 You can also try DIY your own insect repellent or buy homemade ones from Etsy.
 For example, lavender oil or tea tree oil (or both) can be mixed with water and sprayed in around the campsite to deter bugs.
 You can also try rubbing lavender flowers or lavender oil or fresh or dried leaves of anything in the mint family (peppermint, spearmint, catnip, pennyroyal) or citronella or lemongrass on your skin to repel insects.

 Wet wipes are always handy when camping but the store bought ones are terrible for the environment.
 If you feel you and/or the kids are going to need them, you can DIY some cloth wipes before you go!

 For homemade reusable wet wipes, cut old sheets, shirts, washcloths, or any extra material you have lying around into squares or rectangles.
-Cut them with pinking shears so the edges don’t frey or hem the edges.
+Cut them with pinking shears so the edges don’t fray or hem the edges.
 You can also sew two pieces together if you want, depending on the fabric used.
 Place the cloth wipes in a container, preferably one with a hole at the top you can pull them out of, and cover with a wet wipe solution.

 There are many recipes out there for the solution.
-I like this one because it is so simple: 1 cup of water, 1 tablespoon of natural baby shampoo or castile soap and 1 tablespoon of coconut oil.
+I like this one because it is so simple: 1 cup of water, 1 tablespoon of natural baby shampoo or Castile soap and 1 tablespoon of coconut oil.
 Take a wet bag for dirty wipes and wash them when you get home.

 10. Cleaning camp